sftpgo/docs/docs/tutorials/eventmanager-pgp.md

 Define a rule that executes this action after uploads.
 Select `Filesystem events` as trigger and `upload` as event.

-You can add a path filter such as `*.pgp` to ensure the action only runs on encrypted files.
+You can add a path filter such as `/inbox/*.pgp` to run the action on encrypted files only.
+Patterns match the whole virtual path, so the directory is part of the pattern; `**` matches across subdirectories, see [Path filters](../eventmanager.md#path-filters).

 To remove the original `.pgp` file after a successful decryption, set the entry's **After encrypt/decrypt** option to **Delete source** — there is no need for a separate Delete action.